Action in defense of trans lives is an essential part of all movements for justice.

 WHAT IS GENDER-AFFIRMING CARE?

 Any treatment that affirms a person’s gender identity.
 For trans people, it may include access to hormone therapy and surgery.
-But gender-affirming care also includes things like therapy and other non-medical support..
+But gender-affirming care also includes things like social transition, therapy, and other non-medical support.
 Every major U.S. medical association supports this care, and it is life-saving to many trans people.

 WHAT CAN YOU DO?